Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 This problem seems to be common enough to warrant a spot in the troubleshooting section of the Vortex site.

-When dealing with this, the first recommended action on the website is to check if something is wrong with your eyes.
+When dealing with this, I recommend going on the website to check if something is wrong with your eyes.

 Try looking into your front sight optics with and without your glasses.